A preferred choice of next-gen business leaders to take key business decisions.

 Medical associations worldwide have made strict laws and regulations to control the influx of counterfeit medicines.
 Pharmaceutical organizations that fail to comply with mandatory rules and norms face bitter results.
 Sometimes, they may be heavily fined, while at other times, they might temporarily lose their operating licenses.

 a.
-IoT sensors perform quality checks across numerous nodes to ensure that manufactured medicines and medical equipment are of the best quality and comply with the acceptable standards according to the government guidelines.
+Internet of Things sensors perform quality checks across numerous nodes to ensure that manufactured medicines and medical equipment are of the best quality and comply with the acceptable standards according to the government guidelines.

 b.
 Packaging of Pharmaceutical drugs also attracts considerable penalties if not done according to pre-defined norms.
 IoT systems help package medicines effectively.

 c.
-IoT-enabled ERP systems send alerts and notifications regarding any new government circulars.
+Internet of Things-enabled ERP systems send alerts and notifications regarding any new government circulars.

 d.
-IoT devices eliminate paperwork and reduce the potential margin of error.
+Internet of Things eliminate paperwork and reduce the potential margin of error.

 e.
 Pharmaceutical companies can send reports, file taxes, and provide essential documents to the government instantly through IoT systems.